Karolzp/API-WARS/README.md

   * HTML/CSS
   * DOM manipulation
   * web design
-* store data (Login and voting informations) in local database (PostgreSQL)
+* store data (Login and voting informations) in a local database (PostgreSQL)
 * use Flask as a back-end
 * fetch information about Star Wars from https://swapi.co API (This site provides an endpoint with no authentication needed)
-* create simple user login system with sessions
+* create a simple user login system with sessions
-* create voting system (User can vote for planets)
+* create a voting system (User can vote for planets)

 ## Used technology: